coredns/coredns.io/content/blog/query-processing.md

 This handles the standard in-cluster DNS service discovery.
 The third use case is to add an arbitrary entry to the existing cluster domain.
-To do this, we define another backend for handling the `cluster.local` zone, and configure the `fallthrough` option in the `kubernetes` middleware.
-For very dynamic entries, we could use the `etcd` middleware.
-But for demonstration purposes it's simpler to use the `file` middleware, so that is what we will do.
+To do this, we define another backend for handling the `cluster.local` zone, and configure the `fallthrough` option in the `kubernetes` plugin.
+For very dynamic entries, we could use the `etcd` plugin.
+But for demonstration purposes it's simpler to use the `file` plugin, so that is what we will do.

-Since `kubernetes` comes before `file` in [`middleware.cfg`](https://github.com/coredns/coredns/blob/master/middleware.cfg), using `fallthrough` in `kubernetes` will result in `file` handling any queries that `kubernetes` does not.
+Since `kubernetes` comes before `file` in [`plugin.cfg`](https://github.com/coredns/coredns/blob/master/plugin.cfg), using `fallthrough` in `kubernetes` will result in `file` handling any queries that `kubernetes` does not.
 This means that we need to have a zone file as part of our ConfigMap, just like we did to handle the second use case in the previous blog.
-In this case, though, instead of being configured with a different zone (`example.org` in the other blog), the `file` middleware is configured to use the `cluster.local` domain:
+In this case, though, instead of being configured with a different zone (`example.org` in the other blog), the `file` plugin is configured to use the `cluster.local` domain:

 ~~~ yaml